geoscan/Esp32Cam/components/buffered_file_transfer/README.md

         user->>espWebApi: Upload a file's chunk
         espWebApi->>espBuffer: append()

         alt When the buffer's size has reached its capacity, it may be flushed espWebApi->>espTransferImplementor: onFileBufferingFinished(last chunk = false)

-		    espTransferImplementor->>ap: A buffered file
+                alt espTransferImplementor may flush the chunk using AP as a bridge, which it turn will write into Flash espTransferImplementor->>ap: A buffered file
+                else espTransferImplementor may write directly into Flash.
+The synchronization steps are not represented in this diagram espTransferImplementor->>flash: A buffered file
                 end
         end

+    end

     espWebApi->>espTransferImplementor: onFileBufferingFinished(last chunk = true)

-    espTransferImplementor->>ap: A buffered file
+    alt espTransferImplementor may flush the chunk using AP as a bridge, which it turn will write into Flash espTransferImplementor->>ap: A buffered file
+    else espTransferImplementor may write directly into Flash.
+The synchronization steps are not represented in this diagram espTransferImplementor->>flash: A buffered file
+    end
 ```

+### Transfer using commands from AP over MAVLink protocol

 # Buffer memory (RAM)